collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Review pull requests

 <!--
+In this context, "write" means you can modify the repo

 See write permissions chart for info

-Definition of write
-We're talking about "write" in the context of...
 -->

 </td></tr>